Title IX Advisor Frequently Asked Questions

 5. What happens if a Title IX Advisor breaks the rules outlined in Question #4?

 Any Title IX Advisor who oversteps their role as defined by this policy will be warned only once.
-If the Title IX Advisor continues to disrupt or otherwise fails to respect the limits of the Title IX Advisor role, the meeting will be ended and the Title IX Coordinator will determine how to address the Title IX Advisor’s non-compliance moving forward.
-The Title IX Coordinator may prohibit the Title IX Advisor from continuing to act in that capacity in future meetings/proceedings.
+If the Title IX Advisor continues to disrupt or otherwise fails to respect the limits of the Title IX Advisor role, the meeting will be ended and the EO/Title IX Regional Program Director will determine how to address the Title IX Advisor’s non-compliance moving forward.
+The EO/Title IX Regional Program Director may prohibit the Title IX Advisor from continuing to act in that capacity in future meetings/proceedings.
 The party will be allowed to select a new Title IX Advisor.

 6. Is my Title IX Advisor allowed access to information collected as evidence during the Title IX case?